denniswon/super-audit/packages/example-project/LIGHTHOUSE-QUICK-REFERENCE.md

 npx hardhat list-playbooks

 # Pick one for your project
-npx hardhat superaudit --playbook-id erc20-security
+npx hardhat auditagent --playbook-id erc20-security

 # Or download a specific one
 PLAYBOOK_CID=bafkreih... npx hardhat download-playbook